|Originally Performed By||Jimi Hendrix Experience|

 Phish has always chosen to play “Bold as Love” as a straight cover, without altering the song’s feel from the original.
-The song’s raw energy, especially in the swirling closing jam segment, seems to make it a fantastic (albeit somewhat rare) choice as a set-closer or encore.
-In fact, since 1992, it has only been played elsewhere a handful of times.
-References to various colors in the lyrics give the light crew a great opportunity to augment live performances with a wonderful visual spectacle, especially when the band reaches the “rainbow” line.
+The song’s raw energy, especially in the swirling closing jam segment, makes it a fantastic choice as a set-closer or encore – since 1992, it has only been played elsewhere in a show a handful of times.
+References to various colors in the lyrics give Chris Kuroda a great opportunity to augment live performances with a wonderful visual spectacle, especially when the band reaches the “rainbow” line.

 Despite being one of Phish’s oldest and truest covers, the band seems to reserve the song from heavy rotation to avoid spoiling it.
 After two years of regular play from July 1988 to April 1990, followed by two years on the shelf until its reappearance in November 1992, “Bold as Love” was only played a few times each year before disappearing entirely in 2003 and 2004.
 However, the song returned to semi-regular rotation in 2009 including performances on 6/9/09 Asheville, 5/27/11 Bethel Woods, 8/4/13 San Francisco and 8/30/14 Dick’s.
 After not being played in 2015, it returned in 2016 on 07/10/16 Syracuse and 10/28/16 Las Vegas.
 They played it once in 2017 at "The Baker's Dozen" run on 08/04/17 and was absent in 2018.
 It returned in 2019 on 02/21/19 Mexico to close the first night of the run."Bold As Love" 6/9/09 Asheville, NC

 Phish.net is a non-commercial project run by Phish fans and for Phish fans under the auspices of the all-volunteer, non-profit Mockingbird Foundation.